Satsumaage

 Alternatively, deep-fry at 170 °C for approximately 3 minutes.

 Satsumaage can also be enjoyed without cooking.
 Simply defrost and serve with a little soy sauce.
-That said, the chef recommends heating the satsumaage in the oven or deep-fryer to enhance its texture and bring out a more satisfying bite.
+That said, our chef recommends heating the satsumaage in the oven or deep-fryer to enhance its texture and bring out a more delicious bite.

 How to preserve: *Keep in freezer (-18℃)